-Corporal punishment will not be used in any circumstance.
+We support carers to understand and manage behaviours.
 Guidance is provided on the use of permissible sanctions and a written record kept of any implementation.
 Our fostering service and foster carers maintain vigilance around confidentiality at all times.

 Assessments are completed by qualified staff with active participation encouraged from prospective foster carers.